SkyKiller6363/Skys-Mobs/Packs/Geomancer/readme.md

 1. Run `/mm reload`
 2. Then run `/mm i generate`
 3. Locate the generated pack at `MythicMobs/Generation/Resource_Pack.zip`
-4. Import it into your resource pack manager or let clients download it automatically.
+4. Import it into your resource pack manager or manually add to your Minecraft Client.

 ---